sCrypt-Inc/specification/docs/ackermann.rst

     \end{cases}

-nCrypt has devised to way to cauculate the value of the Ackermann function using `native scripts`_.
+nCrypt has devised to way to calculate the value of the Ackermann function using `native scripts`_.
 But it is definitely non-trivial.
 Below we present a much simpler version.

 .. code-block:: solidity